Now that you're more familiar with the Board, let's take a look at creating issues and linking PR's in ZenHub!

 |- Understand how GitHub issue templates work||✅|

 |- Set a pipeline for an issue and assign it to yourself or a team member||✅|

 In GitHub, issues take the place of user stories.
 These are high-level feature descriptions that help define benefit from a customer's perspective.
 Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.

 User stories are high-level feature descriptions that help define benefit from a customer’s perspective.
 They're often written in this format, which is intended to keep things simple and focused on business value: As a user type, I want a goal so that benefit.

-From here, you can give your new Issue a title.
-Below the Issue title, you can provide a further description on what exactly the Issue is.
+From here, you can give your new issue a title.
+Below the Issue title, you can provide a further description of what exactly the issue is.
 It's important to flesh out each Issue your team will be working on so that everyone understands exactly what is required.